BooleanCube/Wordle-AI/README.md

 ### Artificial Intelligence Algorithms:

 - **Filtering**: <br>
 Based on the given feedback the algorithm will filter all possible words until the feedback says the word is correct!
 Here is the [English Dictionary Used](https://www-cs-faculty.stanford.edu/~knuth/sgb-words.txt) with this algorithm.
-The algorithm is still extremely buggy because the way I send feedback is more complex than that of Wordle themselves to make the algorithm work better.
-Due to this the algorithm shows a winning chance less than it should be.
-The *Filtering Basic Algorithm* is the same algorithm however it takes and processes the feedback differently and more accordingly for wordle thus the higher winning percentage.

 *written by BooleanCube :]*